3lioss/CubicVoxels/README.md

 It's most important component is the **Cubic Voxels Plugin**.
 It is an **Unreal Engine 5 plugin** that allows you to **procedurally generate infinite block-based words**.
 It supports:

+  -Worlds that extend infinitely in all directions

-  -An infinite number of block types
+  -Unlimited block types with texture packs

   -World editing